 ExtraCare is supported by the Executive Leadership Team and a Non Executive Board of Trustees.
-Trustees are ultimately responsible for the charity, setting the vision, mission and values of the charity and working with the Executive Leadership Team to develop the longterm strategy.
+Trustees are ultimately responsible for the charity, setting the vision, mission and values of the charity and working with the Executive Leadership Team to develop the long-term strategy.

 Chair of Board of Trustees

 Mick has also previously been chief executive of Advantage West Midlands, the regional development agency for the West Midlands.
-He has held a number of non executive director roles in the public, private and charity sectors and is currently a Council Member and Chair of the Audit Committee at the University of Birmingham and non executive director of Sandwell and West Birmingham NHS Trust.
+He has held several non-executive director roles in the public, private and charity sectors and is currently a Council Member and Chair of the Audit Committee at the University of Birmingham and non-executive director of Sandwell and West Birmingham NHS Trust.

 A qualified accountant and experienced consultant, Richard’s expertise in corporate finance, accountancy, corporate tax and not for profit work is a great addition to our charity.